-D003 (nos.
-12 & 13 in the Influence Study): Consultations with the Recommendation - Reinforce. communities and D007 (no. 19 in the Influence Study): Recommendation - Reinforce/enhance & Reinforce communities and Q016/Q026 (nos.
-6 & 7 in the Influence Study): Recommendation - Reinforce/enhance & Reinforce NPPF 2012 guidelines Q008 (nos.
-1 & 2 in the Influence Study): Recommendation - Reinforce & enhance respectively.
-NPPF 2012 guidelines Q008 (nos.
-1 & 2 in the Influence Study): Recommendation - Reinforce & enhance respectively. communities and Q008 (nos.
-1 & 2 in the Influence Study): Recommendation - Reinforce/enhance. msc and the NPP.
-It is noted that the NP.
-It is noted that the respondent Q008 (nos.
-1 & 4 and the above spaces (D003, D007, Q008,Q009) have the potential to be LGS subject to improvements being made. stes for Local Green The Influence Study also assessed N007a (no. 7 in the report) and rated 13.
-Meaning it was the view of consultants that it does not have the potential for LOS designation.
-If the Neighbourhood Plan wishes to counter some of the conclusions reached by the Influence Study, it should be the Neighbourhood Plan wishes to counter some of the reasoning of the two parties towards the two separate conclusions.
+86 Chapter 6 Policy Melton land and therefore do not meet the criteria.
+This assessed the following areas and Rated them 2 i.e. they might have the potential to meet the LGS criteria in future D003 (nos.
+12 &amp; 13 in the Influence Study): Recommendation - Reinforce.
+D007 (no.19 in the Influence study): Recommendation - Reinforce.
+Q016/Q026 (nos.
+6 &amp; 7 in the Influence Study): Recommendation - Reinforce expectively.
+Q008 (nos.
+1 &amp; 2 in the Influence Study): Recommendation - Reinforce &amp; enhance respectively.
+Q009 (no. 3 in the Influence Study): Recommendation Reinforce/enhance.
+MBC considers that all the above spaces (D003, D007, Q008,Q009) have the potential to be LGS subject to improvements being made The Influence Study also assessed N007a (no. 7 in the report) and rated it 3.
+Meaning it was the view of consultants that it does not have the potential for LGS designation.
+If the Neighbourhood Plan wishes to counter some of the conclusions reached by the Influence Study, it should be specifically raised and the reasons for coming to a different opinion made clear to aid any eventual examiner as to the reasoning of the two parties towards the two separate conclusions.
 Furthermore, the group are reminded that the Protected Open Area status of certain locations relates to the Melton Local Plan 1999 and carries little weight in the determination of planning applications.
-This is because the new criteria on which such locations can be designated was updated by the --
+This is because the new criteria on which such locations can be designated was updated by the NPPF.
+The group are encouraged to use and reference the Melton identification of LGS that have not already been designated within this local plan period'.
+Consultations with the communities and subsequent strictly applied scoring using the NPPF 2012 guidelines resulted in the designations proposed in the NP.
+It is noted that the respondent acknowledges the potential of many of the sites for Local Green Space designation.
+By way of individual justification details of these scores for each proposed Local Green Space are provided in the Neighbourhood Plan.
+None -00- ENV2 & ENV3 Borough Council Biodiversity and Geodiversity Study 2016 followed best practice and have referred to appropriate documents including the study referred to

-86 Chapter 6 Policy ENV2 & ENV3 Melton Borough Council The group are encouraged to use and reference the Melton Biodiversity and Geodiversity Study 2016 Noted.
-The group has followed best practice and have referred to appropriate documents including the study referred to None 87 Chapter 6 Para 3, Page 63 Melton Borough Council The Local Plan Policy is EN4 Accept Change 88 Chapter 6 (page 63) Policy EN7: Areas of Separation Melton Borough Council MBC does not support the Areas of Separation identified.
+87 Chapter 6 Para 3, Page 63 Melton Borough Council The Local Plan Policy is EN4 Accept Change 88 Chapter 6 (page 63) Policy EN7: Areas of Separation Melton Borough Council MBC does not support the Areas of Separation identified.
 There is not the development pressure which could result in coalescence of these settlements or threat to individual character.
 The Melton AoS, Settlement Fringe Sensitivity and Local Green Space Study (Influence 2016) assessed an AoS between Queensway and Old Dalby Trading Estate and considered it to be unnecessary, partly due to limited inter- visibility between the two settlements.
 The draft Local Plan identifies three reasons for introducing AoS's - coalescence; retention of tranquillity and safeguarding character.
 The Local Plan will run for 19 years during which time development pressures will increase.
 A fundamental objective of the Neighbourhood Plan from its initiation was to maintain three physically distinct rural settlements.
 This principle has received overwhelming support in all consultations.
 In particular the AoS between Old Dalby and Queensway /Industrial Parks, and between Queensway and Nether Broughton, are considered to be very important.
-Amendments to the text, policy and map to be made as indicated.
+The AoSs between Nether Broughton and Long Clawson, and between Nether Broughton are considered Amendments to the text, policy and map to be made as indicated.